the-frey/generation-ships/README.md

 #### Risking Overload

 - To move two tiles, roll a red die.
 If the number is 2-6, move your ship foward two tiles.
 If it is a 1, your reactor overloads and your ship is destroyed.
-- If a two-tile move means you miss an asteroid tile, you will still have to roll for asteroid damage at the beginning of your next turn.
+- If a two-tile move means you miss an asteroid or planet tile, then you do not have to roll for crisis cards or damage.
+You do have to take a crisis card even if you miss the half-way tile.

 ## Winning